Auto Ignition Systems

 Significant reductions in NOx can be achieved with common rail control of injection timing and EGR while holding the soot level at the reduced level.

-It is these kinds of developments that keeps on innovating the piston engine for years to come.
+It is these kinds of developments that keeps on innovating the piston engine for many years to come.